 Turkey poults need to be kept in a very warm environment, approximately 100 degrees, for their first week after hatch.
 Within an hour or so of getting the poult set up in its indoor brooder with a heat lamp and a stuffed animal for company and feeling like everything was under control, a big wind storm blew in and knocked out our power!
 I quickly lit a fire in the wood stove and moved the brooder right in front of the stove.
 We spent a couple of hours hanging out by the wood stove, and by that time I was already becoming quite attached to this little one.
 Thankfully the power came back on later in the day, and we settled into a routine.
-Throughout the day I would check on the poult, and I would tap my finger in its food and water dishes, encouraging the poult to peck at them as a means of making sure that it knew where the food and water was and was getting enough to eat and drink, since it didn’t have a turkey momma to teach it.
-Whenever I wasn’t with the poult and I would hear a loud peeping, I would run to check on it.
-Occasionally I would find it on its back, although mostly it would be just fine, standing on top of its stuffed animal companion and peeping happily as if to announce its climbing achievement.
-In the evenings we would sit on the sofa together, and after a few days when it seemed to be doing well and I was no longer worried that it wouldn’t survive, I decided to name it Pumpkin Pie and let myself love her.
+Throughout the day I would check on the poult, and I would tap my finger in the food and water dishes, encouraging the poult to peck in the dishes where my finger was tapping as a means of making sure that she knew where the food and water was and was getting enough to eat and drink.
+This was especially important since she wasn't with her turkey momma to teach her, and little poults cannot survive long without eating or drinking.
+Whenever I wasn’t with the poult and I would hear a loud peeping, I would run to check on her.
+Occasionally I would find her on her back, although mostly she would be just fine, standing on top of her stuffed animal companion and peeping happily as if to announce her climbing achievement.
+In the evenings we would sit on the sofa together, and after a couple of days when she seemed to be doing well and I was no longer worried that she wouldn’t survive, I decided to name her Pumpkin Pie and I let myself love her.
 I would get up several times during the night whenever I would hear loud peeping.
 Usually everything was just fine, I think she just wanted a bit of company.
-After the second night of loud peeping, Sean set up a metronome at night, which seemed to provide some soothing companionship.
-That’s when I knew that little Pumpkin Pie had worked her way into Sean’s heart too.
+After the second night of loud peeping, my husband set up a metronome next to her brooder, which seemed to provide some soothing companionship and quieted her down.
+That’s when I knew that little Pumpkin Pie had worked her way into my husband’s heart too.